-See how easy and fun it is to dye Easter Eggs with Shaving Cream and Food Coloring.
-An easy DIY craft tutorial idea perfect for Easter.
+See how easy and fun it is to dye eggs for Easter with shaving cream and food c

 This tutorial is adapted from a Facebook Live.
 To watch a live tutorial follow The Crafty Blog Stalker on Facebook.